github/docs/content/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/using-github-codespaces-with-github-classroom.md

 ![Teacher assignment overview with student's codespaces](/assets/images/help/classroom/teacher-assignment-view-with-codespaces.png)

 When you connect to a codespace through a browser, auto-save is enabled automatically.
 If you want to save changes to the repository, you will need to commit the changes and push them to a remote branch.
 If you leave your codespace running without interaction for 30 minutes by default, the codespace will timeout and stop running.
 Your data will be preserved from the last time you made a change.
-For more information on the lifecycle of a codespace, see "[Codespaces lifecycle](/codespaces/developing-in-codespaces/codespaces-lifecycle)."
+For more information on the lifecycle of a codespace, see "[The codespace lifecycle](/codespaces/developing-in-codespaces/the-codespace-lifecycle)."